foundriesio/docs/source/tutorials/ibm.rst

       Add Device

 In the "Device Information", all fields are optional.
-In my case, I will compleate at least model and location:
+In my case, I will complete at least model and location:

    .. figure:: /_static/tutorials/ibm/details.png